 - C11 The use of the premises must not give rise to noise which exceeds the relevant nocturnal background sound levels by more than 5dB(A) when measured at the façade of the nearest, or any other residential premises. - C12 External pipes, vents, fans or other items of plant must be individually specified to produce components of noise emission which are less than the relevant background sound level at the façade of the nearest of any other residential property.
 All such plant is to be located as far away as possible from residential properties.
-In the event that pipes, high velocity air discharge outlets or other pipe work are installed on the face of the building or extend through the rooftop, those outlets must be equipped with acoustically effective discharge silencers and have their directional discharge pointing in a north-westerly direction. - C13 The façade to Patterson Street is to be highly articulated with the use of a variety of materials and finishes to mitigate its bulk and visual impact. - C14 Screen landscaping sufficient to mitigate the bulk of the building is to be provided in the perimeter landscape areas. - C15 The landscaped area between the Court Road property boundaries and the proposed supermarket is to be a minimum of 7m wide. - C16 The landscaped area is to be free of car parking. - C17 The ground floor car parking where it faces residential properties to the south is to be completely enclosed. - C18 The ground floor level car park roof is to have a green roof design.
+In the event that pipes, high velocity air discharge outlets or other pipe work are installed on the face of the building or extend through the rooftop, those outlets must be equipped with acoustically effective discharge silencers and have their directional discharge pointing in a north-westerly direction. - C13 The façade to Patterson Street is to be highly articulated with the use of a varie of materials and finishes to mitigate its bulk and visual impact. - C14 Screen landscaping sufficient to mitigate the bulk of the building is to be provided in the perimeter landscape areas. - C15 The landscaped area between the Court Road property boundaries and the proposed supermarket is to be a minimum of 7m wide. - C16 The landscaped area is to be free of car parking. - C17 The ground floor car parking where it faces residential properties to the south is to be completely enclosed. - C18 The ground floor level car park roof is to have a green roof design.

-A2.5.4 Built form north of Kiaora Land
+A2.5.4 Built form north of Kiaora Lape

-- P1 The building is to be of exemplary design commensurate with its civic function. - P2 The building should not compromise the adjoining heritage item. - P3 The pedestrian connection between New South Head Road and Kiaora Lane is to be strengthened.
+- P1 The building is to be of exemplary design commensurate with its civic function. - P2 The building should not compromise the adjoining heritage item. - P3 The pedes rian connection between New South Head Road and Kiaora Lane is to be strengthened.

-- C1 Comply with edge conditions in Section A2.4 Built form envelopes, Figure 4. - At the New South Head Road frontage, the setback between the adjacent heritage item to the west and the northern end of the arcade is to be a minimum of 1.35m from the street boundary to reflect that point on the adjoining heritage item where the gable parapet wall springs up from the façade parapet.
+Comply with edge conditions in Section A2.4 Built form envelopes, Figure 4.

+At the New South Head Road frontage, the setback between the adjacent heritage item to the west and the northern end of the arcade is to be a minimum of 1.35m from the street boundary to reflect that point on the adjoining heritage item where the gable parapet wall springs up from the façade parapet.
-- C3 The building is to accommodate a clearly visible arcade which connects New South Head Road to development south of Kiaora Lane (see Section A2.5.7 The new arcade). - Active retail or civic frontages are to be provided to the New South Head Road frontage the plaza and the arcade.

-Access to specialty retail outlets is to be directly from the special content of the specia C4
+- C3 The building is to accommodate a clearly visible arcade which connects New South Head Road to development south of Kiaora Lane (see Section A2.5.7 The new arcade). - , 10er 202: C4 A public plaza is to be provided to the south of the building (see Section A2.5.8 The new public plaza). - Active retail or civic frontages are to be provided to the New South Head Road frontage C5 the plaza and the arcade. - C6 Access to specialty retail outlets is to be directly from the public domain.

-- C5

-- C6